2XG-DEV/blix-test/plan.md

 Export RootState and AppDispatch types for use throughout the app.

-app/App.tsx
+app/index.tsx

-Wrap the entire application in GestureHandlerRootView (from react-native-gesture-handler).
+Wrap the entire application in GestureHandlerRootView (from react-native-gesture-handler) inside `app/_layout.tsx`.

 Wrap the app in the Redux Provider, passing the configured store.